JPatel87/smoothie-selector/README.md

 The objectives of the site owner are:
 1. To create an attractive, command line program, adhering to good UX design principles.
 2. To create a program that is useful for target users.
-3. To create a program to that is of industry standard.
+3. To create a program that is of industry standard.

 ### User needs